Home Hip Replacement

 Be sure to tell your doctor if your consistent pain or lack of mobility causes depression or other changes in your mental health.
 Talk to your doctor if you experience the following symptoms:

-• Consistent pain in your hip even when not moving or standing
+• Consistent pain in your hip or groin even when not moving or standing

 • Pain that prevents walking, bending, climbing stairs or daily activities